albinou/etherp/README.md

 * crc32 (4 bytes): Checksum of data
 * stop (1 byte): boolean indicating if this is the last frame sent by the sender
 * data: generated data whose size is the rest of the Ethernet frame

+All fields are transmitted using network byte order.